 Is it a good idea to marry Edward Cullen?

 In the recent news, a student from University of Nevada made bizarre headlines in the media.
 Laura Adkins announced she was getting married to a cardboard cut-out of Edward Cullen.
 The media published this news and this was followed by hostile comments from the general public.
 Some members of the public became rather personal towards her on the social media.
-Some suggested she must indeed be some fat loser who can’t get a boyfriend in real life and hence has to live in a fantasy world.
+Some suggested she can’t get a boyfriend in real life and hence has to live in a fantasy world.
 She is not the only one who has been attacked with personal comments.
 Other die-hard fans of the Twilight franchise have received similar kind of personal attacks over the years.

 An experimental project